 The Metropolitan Museum of Art, New York

 Having come off the back of visiting quite a number of museums and art galleries by the time I’d got to the Metropolitan Museum of Art in New York, I expected to be seasoned to the experience.
 Instead I was blown away.
-Even for non Art lovers, it’s a place worth visiting – if not for the exhibits then at least for the architecture of the main hall and glass roof indoor courtyard at the back.
+Even for non art lovers, it’s a place worth visiting – if not for the exhibits then at least for the architecture of the main hall and glass roof indoor courtyard at the back.
 Both are ideal places to have an intellectual discussion with a stranger, or simply watch the world go by.
 The collections are, of course, also spectacular, meaning this is definitely a “must not overlook” spot in New York.

 .